InOutLake/kickbot/README.md

 👉 [Branch 1 – System Design and Functionality](https://github.com/inoutlake/system_design_and_functionality)
 — where I map out goals, confront unknowns, and sketch the first architecture.

-⏱️ *Timeline?* Roughly three weeks.
-(Cue laughter.)
-As every developer knows: plans are hypotheses, not promises.
-What matters is the *process*: the decisions, the trade-offs, the “oh *that’s* why it failed” moments.
+I expect reader to have basic software development experience — APIs, HTTP, Git, and at least one programming language.

-📘 **Assumed background**: I expect you to have basic software development experience — comfort with APIs, HTTP, Git, and at least one programming language.
-I won’t explain what a WebSocket is or how OAuth *generally* works.
+I plan to finish this project in three weeks, but as you know: every plan is only a hypothesis.

-🔍 **Important note**: This project is **strictly for educational purposes**.
+**Important note**: This project is **strictly for educational purposes**.
 It explores automation techniques that *violate Kick’s Terms of Service* and could disrupt platform integrity if misused.
-I do **not** endorse deploying such systems in the wild—or targeting real creators.
+I do **not** endorse deploying such systems in the wild or targeting real creators.
 Think of this as a *controlled lab experiment*: the goal is understanding, not deployment.

 Enjoy the process! 🛠️